sdurge/whatsapp_tel_integration/README.md

 # whatsapp_tel_integration
-Integrating whatsapp and telephone services on web page
+Integrating whatsapp and telephone services on web page.
+Icons will be on fixed position during scrolling.